DEDICATION PLAQUE & FOUNDATION STONE

 1880 Feb 20th: Decided to issue notice to parents that no child could have certificate of merit without attendance at school. law seems to have no effect on them.

 1880 Mar 12th: Senior pupil teacher accused of striking boy with slate causing severe swelling of the glands.
 However proved to be mumps which is prevalent.

 1881 Log records the accidental death by drowning of four youngsters which occurred on July 15th.
+Two of these were pupils and two pupil-teachers.
 Their gravestone stands in the churchyard just inside the main gate to the left.

 1884 March 20th: Mr Hooper gave notice his son Alfred will not attend school as his nervous system is out of order.